 In some cases, the child may have problems with their teeth.
 It may be that their adult teeth are cutting through.
 However, it could also be a sign of decay, or infection.
 If this is suspected, the child should have a check up with their dentist.

-5. There is also a medical condition called pica.
+5. They may have a medical condition called ‘pica’